ldbc/ldbc_snb_interactive_v1_impls/README.md

   * `ldbc.snb.datagen.serializer.dynamicPersonSerializer`
   * `ldbc.snb.datagen.serializer.staticSerializer`

-Producing large-scale (SF100+) data sets requires server-grade hardware with 64 GB+ memory and can be time-consuming.
+Producing large-scale data sets requires memory and can be time-consuming (SF100 requires 24GB memory and takes about 4 hours to generate on a single machine).
 To mitigate this, we are working on making these data sets available in a central repository and expect to finish this in Q1 2022.
 In the meantime, if you require large data sets or update streams with a predefined number of partitions, reach out to the project maintainer, Gabor Szarnyas.

 ### Test data set

-The test data sets are placed in the `${IMPLEMENTATION}/test-data/` directories.
+The test data sets are placed in the `cypher/test-data/` directory for Neo4j and in the `postgres/test-data/` for the SQL systems.

 To generate a data set with the same characteristics, see the [documentation on generating the test data set](test-data.md).